jlyonsmith/react-form-binder/README.md

 In the constructor we `bind()` some methods to `this` and set the initial `state`.

 We also add an event listener for the `props.name` event.
-The `FormBinder` will fire an event with the name of the field if some element of this fields `state`, other than `value`, changes because of another field value getting updated.
+The `FormBinder` will fire an event with the name of the binding if some element of this bindings `state`, other than `value`, changes because of another binding value getting updated.
 The only way `value` should change is if this component updates it, or if the `binder` that this component is attached to changes.

 We remove the listener in the unmount callback.